norcams/docs-enduser/docs/usecase-toturials.rst

 1. Interactive mode (salloc)

-   Allocate an A100 80GB GPU interactively, start the vLLM server, and chat via curl.
+   Allocate an A100 80GB or A40 48GB GPU interactively, start the vLLM server, and chat via curl.
 First, SSH to the login node, then request an interactive GPU session:

    .. code-block:: console